Preparing an office practice for pediatric emergencies

 Emergency conditions in infants and children coming to medical office settings are relatively frequent, but the actual number varies significantly depending upon practice characteristics .
 As an example, more than 2400 life-threatening pediatric emergencies per year were reported in a telephone survey of 51 pediatric offices in one suburban county of Connecticut (an average of 24 emergencies per office per year) .
 In a survey of pediatricians and family medicine providers who practice in an urban setting, almost two-thirds of those who responded reported that they cared for at least one child who required hospitalization or urgent care each week, and 80 percent had cared for at least one severely ill patient in the past three months In a separate survey of pediatricians, 73 percent reported one or more emergencies per week .

-Several studies have been conducted to identify the types of pediatric emergencies that are most often encountered in the office setting [2,3,5,6].
-Respiratory emergencies, seizures, infections (especially in young infants), and shock/dehydration are reported most often, and serious traumatic injuries have also been noted [2,5,6].
-In a nationwide survey of 1000 randomly selected, nonhospital based pediatricians, the percentage of pediatricians who had encountered children with the following conditions in the office setting in the previous year was as follows :
+Several studies have been conducted to identify the types of pediatric emergencies that are most often encountered in the office setting [3-6].
+Respiratory emergencies, seizures, infections (especially in young infants), and shock/dehydration are reported most often, and serious traumatic injuries have also been noted [4-6].
+Based upon estimates from surveys of general pediatricians, the most commonly encountered emergency conditions in an office from most to least frequent include [6,7]:

 - American Academy of Pediatrics Committee on Pediatric Emergency Medicine, Frush K. Preparation for emergencies in the offices of pediatricians and pediatric primary care providers.
 Pediatrics 2007; 120:200.